JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 # TODO

-2. Differences for admins?
-  - User management?
-Yes probably required.
-    - Only show user management link in nav if the user is admin
-3. Replace image on homepage
+1. Replace image on homepage
-4. Text on dashboard page
+2. Text on dashboard page
-5. Favicon
+3. Favicon

 ## Issues
 2. Issues with tabindex on modals